SamiPerttu/fundsp/README.md

 that is issued values evenly distributed in the unit interval 0...1.
 The first node is issued the value 0 and the last node the value 1.
 If there is only one node, then it receives the value 0.5.

+#### Waveshaping Modes

+These are arguments to the `shape` opcode.

+- `Shape::Clip`: Clip signal to -1...1.
+- `Shape::ClipTo(minimum, maximum)`: Clip signal between the two arguments.
+- `Shape::Tanh(hardness)`: Apply `tanh` distortion with configurable hardness.
+Argument to `tanh` is multiplied by the hardness value.
+- `Shape::Softsign(hardness)`: Apply `softsign` distortion with configurable hardness.
+Argument to `softsign` is multiplied by the hardness value.
+- `Shape::Crush(levels)`: Apply a staircase function with configurable number of levels per unit.
+- `Shape::SoftCrush(levels)`: Apply a smooth staircase function with configurable number of levels per unit.

 ---